nfantinodyer/pmojo/README.txt

 To run: open the file through python and type in the date in the format requested (MM/DD/YYYY) and press the start button.
 Make sure softdent is open into the patient search window and make sure chrome is closed.

 You can pause and resume by clicking scroll lock, and you can force exit the program with num lock.
+It will mark it on the calendar as an error.

+You can now both type the date as well as select it on the calendar.
+Days will be marked 'Done' or as 'Error' if there is an error.

 Requried packages:
 pip install ahk_binary